JoeBillingsley/JoeTheAverage.github.io/cv/equestrian.md

     <time datetime="2017-02-06">06.02.17</time> - <time datetime="2017-03-08">08.03.2017</time>
     <span class="job-location">Rathturtin Stud, Co Wexford, Ireland</span>
     <p class="job-description">
-        Working with BT to develop novel algorithms for computer resource management in next generation telecommunications networks.
+        1 month residential work helping care for 30 young (< 3 years) thoroughbread mares, stallions and geldings, 7 foals, a herd of cattle and 30 calfs.
     </p>
     <ul>
         <li>
-            Helped prepare horses for sales by lunging, grooming and hand walking them.
+            Helped prepare horses for sales by lunging, grooming and leading them.
         </li>
         <li>
             Providing morning and evening nuts and hay to the horses and foals and ensured clean water was always available.